AdaSupport/docs/ada-react-native-sdk.md

 #### Auth Token Callback `type: Function`
 The SDK allows you to periodically pass JWT tokens.
-To do this you need to setup `zdChatterAuthCallback` to `AdaEmbedView`.
+To do this you need to setup `zdChatterAuthCallback` on `AdaEmbedView`.
-If SDK requests JWT token this callback will be fired.
+If the SDK requests a JWT token, this callback will be fired.
 ```
 zdChatterAuthCallback={callback => {
     const token = getToken()